 by Lea Ypi

+a tale of family secrets and political awakening amid a crumbling regime' Luke Harding, Observer 'We never lose our inner freedom; the freedom to do what is right' Lea Ypi grew up in one of the most isolated countries on earth, a place where communist ideals had officially replaced religion.
 Albania, the last Stalinist outpost in Europe, was almost impossible to visit, almost impossible to leave.
 It was a place of queuing and scarcity, of political executions and secret police.

 To Lea, it was home.
 People were equal, neighbours helped each other, and children were expected to build a better world.
 There was community and hope.

-Then, in December 1990, a year after the fall of the Berlin Wall, everything changed.
+Then, in December 1990, everything changed.
 The statues of Stalin and Hoxha were toppled.
 Almost overnight, people could vote freely, wear what they liked and worship as they wished.

 There was no longer anything to fear from prying ears.
 But factories shut, jobs disappeared and thousands fled to Italy on crowded ships, only to be sent back.
 Predatory pyramid schemes eventually bankrupted the country, leading to violent conflict.